 - Reduced earning capacity

 To file a personal injury lawsuit against the negligent party, you must be able to prove that your injuries meet a “serious injury threshold” set by Hawaii law.
 An experienced car accident attorney at Recovery Law Center can investigate your claim to determine whether you qualify.

 Get Help From a Car Accident Lawyer in Waipahu, HI Today

-If you were injured in a car crash in Waipahu, you need legal help right away.
-Don’t settle with the insurance company until you’ve talked to a car accident attorney at Recovery Law Center.
+If you were injured in a car crash in Waipahu, you need legal help immediately.
+Don’t settle with the insurance company until you’ve talked to a car accident attorney.

 Visit our car accident lawyer offices in Waipahu, HI